-As a Florida girl, I have never been to an apple orchard.
-I’ve seen my share of orange groves, but apple orchards, well, those are things of mountains and cool weather (both of which, I know nothing about).
-Since I am now living in a mountain-y state, I decided that I had to pick apples this fall!
+Growing up in Florida, I’ve seen my share of orange groves, but never an apple orchard.
+Those are things of mountains and cool weather, both of which, I know nothing about.
+Since we are now living in the mountain-y state of North Carolina, I decided that we HAD to pick apples this fall!

-Unfortunately, that’s easier said than done here at Fort Bragg.
-After much Pinterest-searching, I was disheartened not to find any orchards within a reasonable driving distance.
-All the orchards I found on Pinterest were in western North Carolina, over 4 hours away.
-All that driving is not how I wanted to spend my apple-pickin’ day.
+Unfortunately, that’s easier said than done here in the Sandhills of North Carolina.
+After much internet searching, I was disheartened to find that there aren’t any apple orchards in short driving distance from Fort Bragg.
+Most of the orchards that I found on-line were more than 4 hours away.
+And doing all of that driving is not how I wanted to spend my apple-pickin’ day.

-This was the absolute closest orchard I could find to Fort Bragg and is on the top of my visit list.
-Not just because it’s the closest, but because it has so much to offer.
-For the month of September, the orchard hosts AppleFest, which includes apple picking, cider pressing, hayrides, apple pie eating, story time, and more!
-Their website has a calendar full of fun events.
+Millstone Creek Orchards is the closest apple orchard to Fort Bragg that I could find.
+It is on the top of my visit list, not just because it’s the closest one, but because it has so much to offer.
+During the month of September, Millstone Creek Orchard hosts AppleFest.
+This family event includes apple picking, cider pressing, hayrides, pie eating, story time, and more!
+Their website has a calendar FULL of fun events.

 (Millstone Creek Orchards)